ngds/ADEPT_frontend/TOS.md

 Both ADEPT and xDD are managed by the University of Wisconsin-Madison.

 ## Valid Users
 ADEPT is meant to support the design and development of machine-learning software applications for automated knowledge base construction by non-profit researchers.
-USE OF THESE RESOURCES BY FOR-PROFIT INSTITUTIONS IS NOT PERMITTED WITHOUT OBTAINING ADDITIONAL PERMISSIONS BEYOND THE SCOPE OF THIS AUP AND INQUIRIES FOR COMMERRCIAL USE MUST BE DIRECTED TO contact@geodeepdive.org.
+USE OF THESE RESOURCES BY FOR-PROFIT INSTITUTIONS IS NOT PERMITTED WITHOUT OBTAINING ADDITIONAL PERMISSIONS BEYOND THE SCOPE OF THESE TOS AND INQUIRIES FOR COMMERRCIAL USE MUST BE DIRECTED TO contact@geodeepdive.org.

 ## Compliance
-USERS are responsible for complying with this AUP and for violations thereof attributable to them.
-ADEPT reserves the right to monitor and investigate usage and content at its sole discretion to identify possible violations of this AUP, and/or to protect ADEPT resources and its user community.
+USERS are responsible for complying with this TOS and for violations thereof attributable to them.
+ADEPT reserves the right to monitor and investigate usage and content at its sole discretion to identify possible violations of these TOS, and/or to protect ADEPT resources and its user community.
 ADEPT EXPRESSLY DISCLAIMS ANY LIABILITY FOR THE CONTENT AND DATA TRANSMITTED THROUGH OR INTERMEDIATELY, TEMPORARILY, OR PERMANENTLY STORED ON ANY SERVER OR VIRTUAL MACHINE AND FOR THE ACTIONS OR OMISSIONS OF USERS.

 ### User Security Obligation
 USERS must use reasonable care to ensure the security of their account, uploads, images, virtual machine (VM), etc. A User is solely responsible for any intrusions into or security breaches of their accounts, except as otherwise covered by a specifically designated security administration or firewall security service package.
 ADEPT reserves the right to discontinue any submitted software applications, without notice, on its resources as a result of a security compromise.